ad3109/SAT/README.md

 2) Defi for tokenized commodities exchanges for outside arbitrage and lastly,...
 3) Tradfi for legacy commodities markets where live spot pricing is more appealing than regulated futures

+Target Customers:
-Target Customers: SAT is diversified to hold its' peg and specifically targets commodities markets where spot is more appealing and/or in regions where soverigns are looking to divest from USD; though it can be used as currency in many other scenarios.
-Commodities run the economy because all products and services require them.
-Commodities are also the second larget market, second only to securities.
+SAT is diversified to hold its' peg and specifically targets commodities markets where spot is more appealing and/or in regions where soverigns are looking to divest from
+USD; though it can be used as currency in many other scenarios.
+Commodities run the global economy because all products and services require them.
+Commodities are also the second larget market, second only to stocks.
 Strategic commodities are preferred over fiat simply becuase they are not bound by arbitrary physical regulation and hold significant off-chain value.

+So, when a person buys SAT the collateral behind it is held in physical gold/silver via 1:1 tokens like AUX, PAXG, etc but the price will be higher because of the other commodities in the basket- hence SAT must be over-collateralized in gold/silver/other to hold a true aggregate price.
+The goal is to leverage partner exchange(s) for redemption.
+Users confidence means the peg is auditable 24x7.
+It would be easier to make SAT a pure synthetic asset -because most traded commodities are never physically held anyway, but that goes against the whole idea of bringing back strong money.
+You need a real peg in the real world.

-If we are successful, non-fiat stablecoin issuance and crypto commodity volatility (ie Bitcoin) will end as they will be used for its' intended purpose - P2P electronic cash in a global marketplace with very large trade volume.
+If we are successful, non-fiat stablecoin issuance will be a reality and crypto commodity volatility (ie. Bitcoin) will end as they will finally be used for their intended purpose - P2P cash in a global marketplace with very large trade volume.
 Thus, the SAT project will fulfill Satoshi's goal for a universal P2P electronic cash system.

 Reference:
-Commodity Asset Tokens Repo (CAT): https://github.com/ad3109/commodities1
+Commodity Asset Tokens Repo (CAT): https://github.com/ad3109/commodities1 SAT videos, presentations, the white papers, and more: https://stablec.com/sat-rwa/